DFKI-NLP/dfki-nlp.github.io/content/authors/roland-roller/_index.md

 *Highlights*:

+- Organization of the shared task [SMM4H-HeaRD 2025](https://healthlanguageprocessing.org/smm4h-2025/), about multilingual adverse drug detection from social media, covering the languages in German, French, Russian and English.
-Organization of the shared task [MedNLP-CHAT](https://sociocom.naist.jp/mednlp-chat/), which evaluates medical chatbots to address healthcare resource challenges, focusing on potential medical, legal, and ethical risks by analyzing chatbot responses to medical questions for possible issues.
+- Organization of the shared task [MedNLP-CHAT](https://sociocom.naist.jp/mednlp-chat/), which evaluates medical chatbots to address healthcare resource challenges, focusing on potential medical, legal, and ethical risks by analyzing chatbot responses to medical questions for possible issues.